Wonder Woman review: Redefinition Of Superheroes In DC Universe

 This is only the beginning of Wonder woman’s journey.
 There is more to her than already shown.
 I felt that the story is incomplete and several events were rushed, including the conclusion of world war.
 A major plus point about the film apart from the intended feminist narrative is the message about love, friendship, teamwork, sisterhood, and not giving up in the face of adversary by doing what you can do; like Diana facing the German army in “no man’s” land and Trevor attacking the gas factory.
 This movie redefined DC universe as it is less about (too many) explosions and more about teamwork and story depth.
 I hope the upcoming DC films stick to that pattern, including Justice League.

 Wonder woman is a wonderful view and is definitely worth watching.
 It is a film for young girls who were given “Mary-Jane Watsons” who were subdued as a damsel in distress and “Black Widows” who were sidelined.
 My male counterpart asked after watching the film, “you are watching this because you wanted to see a woman beat up several men?“.
 Well, Batman, Superman, Ironman, Ant-man, Deadpool, Doctor Strange, Hulk, and Aquaman.
 Chances for boys to face a similar question is slim to none.
 The new fantastic four movies faced flak for casting an African American in the role of human torch.
-We have a long way to go before achieving a fair representation of women and people of colour in the superhero universe.

 We have a long way to go before achieving a fair representation of women and people of color in the superhero universe.